 Enbrel is considered a biologic disease-modifying antirheumatic drug (DMARD).
 Enbrel is believed to work by attaching to tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.
 Enbrel binds to TNF-α and prevents it from signaling the immune system to attack the connective tissues.

 Enbrel is injected twice a week for the first three months.
 After the first three months, it is injected once a week.
 Your doctor or nurse will train you to prepare and inject Enbrel.
 After you have received training, you will be able to inject it by yourself at home.

-Enbrel may increase your chances of developing certain types of cancer such as lymphoma.
-Tell your doctor immediately if you experience unexplained weight loss, swollen lymph nodes or easy bruising or bleeding.
+Tell your doctor immediately if you experience unexplained weight loss, swollen lymph nodes, or easy bruising or bleeding while taking Enbrel.

 For more details about this treatment, visit: